sanda-alb/CrossfadePlayer/README.md

 ### UI

 We have 2 buttons for track uploading.
 Seekbar for crossfade time changing and play button.
 Player has infinite loop, so uploaded tracks will play after each other.
+User can stop playback and play from the very beginning.

 ### Installion